pac4j/pac4j/documentation/docs/clients/saml.md

 You can generate the SP metadata in two ways:
 - either programmatically using the `SAML2Client`: `String spMetadata = client.getServiceProviderMetadataResolver().getMetadata();`
-- or by defining the appropriate configuration: `cfg.setServiceProviderMetadataPath("/tmp/sp-metadata.xml");`
+- or by defining the appropriate configuration: `cfg.setServiceProviderMetadata(new FileSystemResource("/tmp/sp-metadata.xml"));`

 ## 4) ADFS subtilities